-Reconciliation of prayer with resignation

-Lord Bolirgbroke once asked Lady Huntingdon how she reconciled prayer to God particular blessings, with absolute resignation to the Divine will, "Very easily," answered her ladyship, "just as I were to offer a petition to a monarch of whose kindness and wisdom I had the highest opinion.
-In such a case, my language would be - I wish you to bestow on me such or such favour, but Your Majesty knows better than I, how far it would be agreeable to you, or right in itself, to grant my desire, I therefore content myself with humbly presenting my petition, and leave the event of it entirely to you."
+Reconciliation of prayer with resignation. particular blessings, with absolute resignation to the Divine will.
+"Very easily," answered her ladyship, "just as I were to offer a petition to a monarch of whose kindness and wisdom I had the highest opinion.
+In such a case, my language would be-I wish you to bestow on me such or such favour, but Your Majesty knows